scrabbletank/farhome-rules/rulesdoc.md

 Your are able to mend even the most fatal of wounds.
 When casting a healing spell you add 1 wound die to the heal.
 Casting a healing spell on an unconscious ally always restores the maximum wounds possible.

+#### Careful Scribing
+*Requires proficiency with Scribing Tools*

+When copying spells from a Codex you can instead use your scribing tools to create a spell scroll.
+Doing so costs a single enchanting supply regardless of spell level, but ignores all other costs for creating spell scrolls.
+For each spell you want to remove from the Codex and turn into a scroll make a inscription roll against that spell levels difficulty.
+On success you create a spell scroll for that spell, with failure destroying the codex.

+#### Runesmith
+*Requires proficiency with Scribing Tools, 1 Dexterity*

+When inscribing a rune you may add 1 Bad die to the challenge roll, on success you create two runes instead of one.

 ### Advanced

 #### Iron Grip